iAmG-r00t/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	- Prototype: `void reverse_array(int *a, int n);`
 	- Where `n` is the number of elements of the array.
 	- [Read an example here on how to swap](https://www.geeksforgeeks.org/write-a-program-to-reverse-an-array-or-string/)
+	- `n` is the number of elements in the arrayi [Read here for more information](https://stackoverflow.com/questions/37538/how-do-i-determine-the-size-of-my-array-in-c).
 	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 4-main.c 4-rev_array.c -o 4-rev_array`